-Ramen originated out of China, the Japanese made it dinstinctively their own, and now us Americans are having a go at it.
+Ramen originated out of China, the Japanese made it distinctively their own, and now us Americans are having a go at it.
 Except, RaMain39 is doing a non-douchey legit job.

 So what are those traits?
 Well, next time you go to a ramen ya, and you see julienned green onions, I can bet you that the it is a Korean owned/operated establishment because the vast majority of Japanese establishments use sliced green onions.
 Yea, I know GTFO, but just trust me, it is a thing.

 First of all, regardless if it is Korean, Japanese, Thai, to Italian food, a lot of what you eat has roots in China.
 Even ketchup is perceived as American, but it also has its Chinese roots (catsup/kê-tsiap).
 The same goes for ramen, which was most likely derived and inspired by Chinese lamian that eventually took on the distinctive character of the country adopting it, Japan.

 When in America, the menu’s get bigger, and there is less emphasis on specialization.

 These pictures are not as current as of their existing menu because they wisely 86’d the Chinese bok choy from their ramen, and if you were to currently order their black ramen, it comes with pork chashu, wood ear mushroom (kikurage), bean sprouts (moyashi), dried seaweed (nori), black garlic oil (mayu) and green onion (negi).
 That is a proper Japanese ramen.

 Another trait, plating, and presentation matters.
 You can try to trivialize the way they plated things as nothing special, but what I see here is “we give a shit” (from the choice of the spoon they use to the placement of the egg).

 Yea, RaMain39 could have dumped the fried rice into a bowl, but they shaped it.